From students to labourers: The reality for Afghan girls living under the school ban

 They’ve been transformed from students into child labourers against their will.

-Save the Children has travelled across Afghanistan documenting how the ban has impacted girls’ lives.
+Over the past few months, I’ve travelled across Afghanistan documenting how the ban has impacted girls’ lives.
 These are some of their stories and their photos.
-In their hands – where they used to hold pens and books – they hold tools, buckets and dishes: items that represent how they now spend their days
+In their hands – where they used to hold pens and books – they hold tools, buckets and dishes: items that represent how they now spend their days.

 Nazaneen’s* hands are cracked and itchy from spending 12 hours a day weaving carpets.
 But she says it’s the boredom that gets to her the most.